Now Accepting Applications for our Class Starting late-May 2020. Request information

 A career in athletic training lets you combine your interests—including a passion for helping people—with a variety of roles and work settings.
 It also offers a great employment outlook.
 If that’s what you want in a career, what should you look for in an educational program?

 Your clinical experience starts early and never stops

 Our professional Master of Science in Athletic Training is a rigorous, two-year, full-time program.
 Year one emphasizes classroom learning – and clinical experiences are included throughout this first year to connect classroom knowledge with real-world practice.
 With more than a dozen clinical education sites in the Boston area, students gain experience in patient care under the guidance our outstanding preceptors.
 Year two features three full-time clinical experiences designed to immerse you in the day-to-day practice of athletic training.

 Interactions with physicians in every setting

 That means not only on the field, but in the classroom, the operating room, the emergency room, the athletic training room, and the clinic.
 You’ll learn extensively from physicians, preparing for a career where collaboration with medical professionals is critical.

 The newest AT practices from the latest research

 As you might expect, we emphasize evidence-based practice at BU.
 We teach what’s most current, drawn from research—some of which happens here at Sargent College.
 Our students have the opportunity to assist at research labs right in our building.

 Dynamic opportunities to get involved

-Our students have presented papers to major conferences, interned with the Buffalo Bills, and gained experience with BU’s nationally ranked ice hockey teams.
+Our students have presented papers to major conferences, learned from athletic trainers at professional sports teams (including the Seattle Mariners and Minnesota United FC), and gained experience with BU’s nationally ranked ice hockey teams.
 Our students have sponsored a nationwide conference of athletic training student volunteers for the Boston Marathon.
 We’ve sent students to help provide athletic training services in underserved city schools.
 And we’ve sent faculty and students to Washington in support of key legislation.